 Who are our target customers

-1. Existing building practitioners with a minimum of 2-4 years practical building experience, in-line with licensing requirements, currently working in the building industry, requiring recognition for licensing and in some cases higher qualifications for particular project roles.
+- Existing building practitioners with a minimum of 2-4 years practical building experience, in-line with licensing requirements, currently working in the building industry, requiring recognition for licensing and in some cases higher qualifications for particular project roles.

-What is our sustainable competitive advantageAs our team of trainers and assessors are current, licensed building industry practitioners with VET experience in assessing, training and developing programs for the building industry, it suggests a standard of excellence with the outcome being focussed on client needs – qualifications leading to licensing:
+What is our sustainable competitive advantageAs our team of trainers and assessors are current, licensed building industry practitioners with VET experience in assessing, training and developing programs for the building industry, it suggests a standard of excellence with the outcome being focused on client needs – qualifications leading to licensing.

-• Broad industry alliances and experience
+- Broad industry alliances and experience.

-- Strong relationships with industry-related regulatory bodies
+- Strong relationships with industry-related regulatory bodies.

-- Flexible, responsive competency-based assessments
+- Flexible, responsive competency-based assessments.

-• Highly flexible and responsive ability to bring assessments to where it is physically required – on-site
+- Highly flexible and responsive ability to bring assessments to where it is physically required – on-site.

-• All Assessors having currency within the building industry
+- All assessors having currency within the building industry.

-- Blended learning pathways
+- Blended learning pathways.

-Paul Lawrence | CEO and Head of MIBT Vocational Education & Training
+Paul Lawrence | CEO and Head of MIBT VET

 Paul regularly participated in industry panels and advisory committees for the creation of new training and assessment pathways.
 He provided expert advice and assistance as a member of the National Construction Training Package Project Steering Committee and worked on Australian Standards Committees to develop guides for quality building practice.